 Evangelical Christians, particularly those of the non-liturgical, less-ritualistic “low church” variety have often viewed Lent as an extra-biblical (or even unbiblical) season and eschewed the fasting and other observances that go along with this period.
 But as Christians of this variety grow increasingly open to considering the value of practices and traditions from outside their own denominational background or “camp” – experimenting with Lent appears more common amongst evangelicals than in the past.

-But as the first Sunday of Lent draws near, I’m more inclined to enjoy some meat instead of fasting and commemorate “Vale Lent Time” than Valentine’s.
+But while today might cause a few people angst over whether to fast or indulge in chocolates and champagne – this week I’m looking forward to celebrating “Vale Lent Time” on Sunday, rather than Valentine’s today.
 This is not just an effort to be snarky towards traditions with Catholic trappings that I dislike.
 My anti-fasting commemorates one of the most important events in the Protestant Reformation: one which was inseparably linked to questions of Lenten observance.

 On the first Sunday of Lent, Christoph Froschauer, a Swiss printer, violated the fast from meat that was officially sanctioned by the Church for the period leading up to Easter, by serving his employees and friends sausages for supper.
 He was subsequently arrested for this act of defiance against the authority of the church’s teachings concerning Lent.

 Ulrich Zwingli, the premiere Swiss Reformer was present that evening (as were many of the figures who would later play a significant role in the Swiss Reformation) and defended the breaking of Lenten rules in his subsequent church sermons by appealing to the Scriptures and noting the lack of a biblical warrant for enforcing fasting during this period and the New Testament’s emphasis instead on freedom in the gospel.